 The STATR register is used to read the device status and the various configuration register contents without disrupting the device operation or the register contents.
-The register bits D2, D1, and D0 determine the content of the first eight bits of SO data.
+The register bits D2:D0, determine the content of the first eight bits of SO data.
+When register content is specific to one of the two outputs, bit D7 is used to select the desired output (SOA3).
 In addition to the device status, this feature provides the ability to read the content of the OCR, SOCHLR, CDTOLR, DICR, OSDR, WDR, NAR, and UOVR registers.
-(Refer to the section entitled [Serial Output Communication \(Device Status Return Data\)](#) beginning on page [27](#).)
+(Refer to the section entitled [Serial Output Communication \(Device Status Return Data\)](#).)